Ben-green/PandemicBoardGame/README.md

 ## What am I trying to learn?

-I'd like to get my head round Python, SQL, and anything else relevant to make this work.
-I think that probably includes git and how to use the command line in Linux (running Ubuntu at the moment).
+I'd like to get my head round:

+* git,
+* Python,
+* SQL,
+* the unix shell in Ubuntu,
+* all else relevant to make this work.

 In the future I'd also like to learn

 At least one kind of web server language, probably two (Apache, PHP I think) At least one version of SQL